Adolf Dymsza: Life

 Dymsza was born Adolf Bagiński on 7 April 1900 in Warsaw, then in Russian Empire, to Adolf Sr. and Matylda née Połądkiewicz.
 At the age of 15 he worked as a busboy in some of Warsaw's cabarets.
 He graduated from a local II Gymnasium and then studied at the Hipolit Wawelberg's Trade School.
 During World War I and the subsequent Polish-Bolshevik War he started his career as a dancer in cabarets and theatres of Warsaw, Minsk and Grodno.
-He returned to Warsaw after the war, but no theatre would hire him and he spend several years giving dance lessons and occasionally singing in cabarets.
+He returned to Warsaw after the war, but no theatre would hire him and he spent several years giving dance lessons and occasionally singing in cabarets.
 It is speculated that he might have appeared in a number of silent films in that period, none of them survive to our times however.

 His debut came in 1925, when he was hired by the famous Qui Pro Quo cabaret as a singer and dancer, "immediately conquering the audience with his natural juvenile wit and temperamental performances of Warsaw street types."
 He remained part of Qui Pro Quo's crew until 1931, appearing on stage along such stars of contemporary Polish cabaret and cinema as Marian Hemar, Eugeniusz Bodo, Hanka Ordonówna, Mieczysław Fogg, Mira Zimińska, Zula Pogorzelska and Fryderyk Jarosy.

 Initially rarely seen on screen, Dymsza first made a name for himself as an excellent comedian in Warsaw's cabarets in the 1920s.
 In 1930 he starred in the first of his films: the Wiatr od morza and Niebezpieczny romans.
 Altogether, in the inter-war period, Dymsza appeared in 24 feature sound films, acting the leads for the most part.
 Many of them were cheap comedies and farces, replete with songs and music and a few excellent actors such as Adolf Dymsza.
 Modern critics consider some of those films remarkable only because of the performance of Dymsza.
 A popular actor in film comedies, he recorded very few of the great hits from his cabaret and film performances.